system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ## Replacing the RAM:

 Thelio Astra A1-N1 supports up to 512GB (8x64GB) of RAM.

-The RAM sticks are DDR5 DIMMs (non-ECC).
-With up to 64GB of RAM, the RAM runs at a speed of 4800 MHz; with greater than 64GB of RAM, the RAM runs at a speed of 4000 MHz.
+The RAM sticks are ECC DDR4 RDIMMs/LRDIMMs running at a speed of 3200 MHz.

 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.